- Home

 Although primarily used for website content, content management systems (Web CMS) can be adapted for technical documentation.
 A Web CMS, like WordPress and Drupal, provides features for creating and managing content published on websites.
 However, they don’t support structured authoring or content reuse, so you are creating each document as a separate asset.

 When to use: If you manage only a small amount of technical documentation and don’t plan to reuse content across documents, a Web CMS may make sense, especially if your primary publication channel is a website.
 However, if you expect your documentation to grow, have many authors who need to work on the same content, or expect to reuse content at some point, a CCMS is a better option.
-In addition, Web CMS do not support variants, locales, or brand differences.

 Collaborative Document Tools